DQNEO/minigo/README.md

 * No dependency on yacc/lex or any external libraries
 * Standard libraries are also made from scratch

-It depends only on GNU Assembler and gcc as a linker.
+It depends only on GNU Assembler and GNU ld.

 `minigo` supports x86-64 Linux only.